nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

             site.add_child(location)
 ```

-As an additional bonus, this way the code has less levels of indentation.
+As an additional bonus, this way the code has fewer levels of indentation.

 The essence of this is that you should make liberal use of `select_related` to join together the database tables you need into a single, big query rather than a bunch of small queries.

+!!! warning
+    If you are using Nautobot 1.4 or lower, `CACHEOPS_ENABLED` is set to `True` by default.
+As long as this is the case, you should use `select_related`'s cousin `prefetch_related` instead (see [here](https://github.com/Suor/django-cacheops#caveats) for cacheops documentation on that matter).
+In 1.5 this is disabled by default, but if you explicitly turn it on you will again need to use `prefetch_related` instead.

+    If you are using Nautobot 2.0 or higher, this warning can be ignored as cacheops has been removed from Nautobot.

 !!! note
     Check out the [Django documentation](https://docs.djangoproject.com/en/3.2/topics/db/optimization/) for a more comprehensive source on optimizing database access.